-- G 4.3.2 The InterCity 125 was required to stop with a full service brake application from 125 mph (200 km/h) in the same stopping distance as the existing trains required from 100 mph (160 km/h).
-This would therefore enable the higher speeds without changes to the signal spacings on the routes. - The required full service braking performance for the earlier passenger trains was the 'W curve', which was based on physical testing of a benchmark train rather than calculation with a defined deceleration rate.
-This recognised that the achieved deceleration rate, with cast iron tread brakes, varied during a braking stop and was approximately equivalent to a 6% or 7% q deceleration. - G 4.3.4 The InterCity 125 performance, using disc brakes, was more consistent and generally characterised as 9 % g. - G 4.3.5 The InterCity 125 was capable of operating at 150 mm (6 inches) of cant deficiency compared to 110 mm (41⁄2 inches) for earlier vehicles, allowing higher speeds in appropriate curves. - G 4.3.6 For track forces, the requirement was to remain within the existing limits, set out at that time in GMTT0088, in spite of the higher speed. - G 4.3.7 This initial application to HST sets, composed of Class 43 Power cars and Mark 3 coaches, was later broadened to include other vehicle types, which are generally believed to meet the original aims. - G 4.3.8 The original High Speed Trains, for which the differential speed was developed, were diesel powered and there is no record of the differential considering any electrification. - G 4.3.9 The compatibility with underline structures, according to the Route Availability (RA) number set out in GERT8006, did not form part of the original requirements for HST lettered differentials, but RA requirements have been taken into account in developing differentials at some locations. - G 4.3.10 RA criteria were introduced in 2009 and documented in the Network Capability Statement which described RA values for the various differentials. - G 4.3.11 For the HST differential, this states: - RA4 or less for weight evenly distributed down the train - RA5 if weight is concentrated in power cars, separated by RA1 coaches (that is like an InterCity 125 set). - G 4.3.12 Certain vehicles or units with higher RA classification have been permitted to operate at HST differential speeds at specific locations, but these do not have full network wide HST classification. - G 4.3.13 There are a number of route and rolling stock specific applications of HST LDPSs that exist across the network.
+- G 4.3.1 The HST differential was introduced in the 1970s / 1980s to permit InterCity 125 trains to operate at higher speeds than locomotive-hauled trains given their better braking performance, higher permitted cant deficiency and no increase in track forces. - G 4.3.2 The InterCity 125 was required to stop with a full service brake application from 125 mph (200 km/h) in the same stopping distance as the existing trains required from 100 mph (160 km/h).
+This would therefore enable the higher speeds without changes to the signal spacings on the routes. - G 4.3.3 The required full service braking performance for the earlier passenger trains was the 'W curve', which was based on physical testing of a benchmark train rather than calculation with a defined deceleration rate.
+This recognised that the achieved deceleration rate, with cast iron tread brakes, varied during a braking stop and was approximately equivalent to a 6 % or 7 % g deceleration.

+- G 4.3.4 The InterCity 125 performance, using disc brakes, was more consistent and generally characterised as 9% g. - G 4.3.5 The InterCity 125 was capable of operating at 150 mm (6 inches) of cant deficiency compared to 110 mm (41⁄4 inches) for earlier vehicles, allowing higher speeds in appropriate curves. - G 4.3.6 For track forces, the requirement was to remain within the existing limits, set out at that time in GMTT0088, in spite of the higher speed. - G 4.3.7 This initial application to HST sets, composed of Class 43 Power cars and Mark 3 coaches, was later broadened to include other vehicle types, which are generally believed to meet the original aims. - G 4.3.8 The original High Speed Trains, for which the differential speed was developed, were diesel powered and there is no record of the differential considering any electrification. - G 4.3.9 The compatibility with underline structures, according to the Route Availability (RA) number set out in GERT8006, did not form part of the original requirements for HST lettered differentials, but RA requirements have been taken into account in developing differentials at some locations. - G 4.3.10 RA criteria were introduced in 2009 and documented in the Network Capability Statement which described RA values for the various differentials. - G 4.3.11 For the HST differential, this states: - RA4 or less for weight evenly distributed down the train - RA5 if weight is concentrated in power cars, separated by RA1 coaches (that is like an InterCity125 set). - G 4.3.12 Certain vehicles or units with higher RA classification have been permitted to operate at HST differential speeds at specific locations, but these do not have full network wide HST classification. - G 4.3.13 There are a number of route and rolling stock specific applications of HST LDPSs that exist across the network.
 It is therefore important that each location is considered on its own merits, especially if signal spacing is revised or line speed changes are proposed.
 It cannot be assumed that all existing signage is consistent with the original intentions. - G 4.3.14 RIS-2711-RST sets out the criteria for new rolling stock to be categorised as HST.